How To Use A Pumice Stone, From The Pros + What Not To Do

 What is a pumice stone?

-Pumice stones form when lava and water mix together—when the lava cools rapidly, it creates a porous, foamy-looking texture that happens to be great for removing dry and dead skin.
+Pumice stones form when lava and water mix together—when the lava cools rapidly, it creates a porous, foamy-looking texture that happens to be great for removing dry and dead skin cells.

 You won't want to use pumice stones on your face, though, as they're far too abrasive.
 For facial exfoliation, opt for a gentle scrub, enzymes, or chemical exfoliants like AHAs and BHAs.
 These stones are reserved for calloused areas or the feet.